 A formal system for rewarding employees who submit ideas that reduce or eliminate state expenditures or improve the safety or operation of state government.

-Superior/Sustained Accomplishment Nomination
+Superior/Sustained Accomplishment Awards

-These awards are for a performance resulting in exceptional contribution to state government and are excellent tools for recognizing deserving individuals and teams.
+These awards are for a performance resulting in an exceptional contribution to state government and are excellent tools for recognizing deserving individuals and teams.
 Many state agencies hold an annual awards ceremony to acknowledge their outstanding employees and increase employee morale.

 25-Year Service and Retirement Awards